github-education-resources/GitHubGraduation-2021/_data/Annajiat/Annajiat.md

 ---
-name: Annajiat Alim Rasel
+name: Annajiat
 institution: Brac University
-quote: Showing support and gratitude for the Class of 2021!, lets "git".
+quote: Here to show support and gratitude for the Class of 2021!, lets "git".
 github_user: annajiat
 ---